-Tech is moving fast these days, and parents need to keep up.
+Tech is moving fast these days and parents need to keep up.
+Many parents are open to instilling agency in their child.
+Often, the decision to use parental controls comes down to safety.
 Protecting children from predators, bullying, inappropriate sexual content, and their own (sometimes) foolish mistakes is important.
-If you’re wondering how to monitor cell phone activity or track their computer usage, you’re in luck.
-We have some simple tips and tricks to help you out.
+Wondering how to monitor cell phone activity or track their computer usage?
+Here are some simple tips and tricks get you started.

 Options Outside of Your Cell Phone Provider

 Looking to customize beyond your cell phone provider’s free parental control tools?
 Myriad applications are available for monitoring and tracking cell phones and computers.

 Many paid services offer free trials to test out their programs and services prior to subscribing.
 It’s also wise to search out reviews online.
 Below is a list to consider.

 Many apps/programs are available from your cell provider for a monthly fee.
 We’ve listed them below.

 Some programs require “jailbreaking” cell phones, a term for bypassing factory defaults and restrictions.
 Be aware: this can void our phone’s warranty.
 There are other viable options that don’t require such extreme setup requirements.

 These programs have crossover appeal, monitoring computers as well as phones.
 These are a great all-in-one solution.

 There are programs that email you if disturbing activity or trigger words in messages crop up on your child’s phone.
 (Check out Bark listed below.)
 This spares you from sifting through your child’s online activity and scans the content for you.

 - Locate phones